thiagoluizfb/tag_albums/README.md

 -   Quick information of "how to" was promplty found on [W3Schools](https://www.w3schools.com/)

--   To all tutors that helped me debuggin challenging errors during the entire project
+-   To all tutors that helped me debugging challenging errors during the entire project

 -   To all present in [Code Institute Slack Community](https://slack.com/), colaboration makes difference.